Commodore US*1 Calculator

 Inside the Commodore US*1

-Internally, the machine is quite simple, utilizing a single-chip calculator LSI (Large Scale Integration) IC for the brains of the machine, a General Instruments C-500.
-General Instruments was not known as a major manufacturer of calculator IC's, making this machine rather unique.
-Most of the other US* line of calculators used Texas Instruments' single chip calculator devices.
-The C-500 chip is plugged into a Molex-style 'strip' socket, which seems unusual for a low-cost calculator, as normally the LSI's were simply soldered into the board.
+Internally, the machine is quite simple, utilizing a single-chip calculator LSI (Large Scale Integration) IC for the brains of the machine, a General Instrument C-500.
+General Instrument was not known as a major manufacturer of calculator IC's, making this machine rather unique.
+Most of the other Commodore US* line of calculators used Texas Instruments' single chip calculator devices.
+The C-500 chip is plugged into a Molex-style strip socket, which seems unusual for a low-cost calculator, as normally the LSI's were simply soldered into the board.
 The remainder of the circuitry makes up power supply and display drive circuitry.
 The planar display is driven with discrete transistor drivers.
 All of the circuitry of the machine, with exception of the keyboard module itself, is contained on a single printed circuit board.
 The circuit board is made of a phenolic material, with circuit traces only on the back side of the board.